azaelmsousa/UnsupLearning/README.md

 ## Planning

-1. Develop an EDA to understand the basics of the dataset `notebooks\EDA.ipynb`
+1. Develop an EDA to understand the basics of the dataset. `notebooks\exploratory\`
-2. Define metrics for the model evaluation and create a flow for that matter.
+2. Define metrics for the model evaluation and create a flow for that matter. `notebooks\exploratory\`
     * Elbow: For the defition of the cluster numbers.
     * Silhuette: Identify the coesion of the cluster centroids.
     * Davies Bouldin: To measure the centroids's separation.
     * Scatter plots: Used to visualize the clusters separtions and its bellonging instances.
     * References: <http://www.ims.uni-stuttgart.de/institut/mitarbeiter/schulte/theses/phd/algorithm.pdf>
 3. Apply PCA as a Dimensionality Reduction.
     * Redo all above experiments.